The Museum at the New Room tells the story of John and Charles Wesley and eighteenth-century Methodism and its relevance today.

 Carer of disabled visitor Free

-A free audio guide is included within your admission ticket.
 Audio guides are available in English, Spanish, Korean.
 A special audio guide has been created for children.
-Don't miss our dressing up cupboard ‘Wear it like the Wesleys!’ and our family trail.
+Don't miss our dressing up cupboard ‘Wear it like the Wesleys!’ and our family trails.

 History of the Rooms